Young House Love

 Side by Side of Torn Wallpaper Strips And Full Sheet Coming Off

-The success of this “dry stripping” method depends on the age of your wallpaper, how well it was installed, and where it is in your home.
+The success of this depends on the age of your wallpaper, how well it was installed, and where it is in your home.
 For instance, this worked especially well in our bathroom.
-Years of humidity had caused several areas to peel up already.
+Years of humidity had caused several areas to peel up.
 Sherry even removed several panels while showering one day!

 Hand removing wallpaper from shower in blue bathroom

 This technique is unlikely to finish the job, but it’s a great starting point.
 It may get you further along than you expect!
-But in most cases, you will still need to use one of the following methods to remove the glue layer.
+But in most cases, you will need the next steps to remove the glue layer.

 Read our full post about using dry stripping to remove wallpaper.